geesper/hubot-responder/README.md

 ## What is hubot-responder?

-This module takes advantage of the built in express module in hubot to provide a couple of simple web pages where your users can add simple query/responses to hubot without doing any code.
-The purpose is simply to allow end-users to add *simple* responses, nothing with advanced logic.
+This module takes advantage of the built in express module in hubot to provide a couple of web pages where your users can add simple query/responses to hubot without doing any code.
+The purpose is to allow end-users to add *simple* responses, nothing with advanced logic.
 Additionally, there is a global whitelist/blacklist so that you can exclude/include these responses only where you want them.
 This way you can allow funny responses and memes to work in channels that make sense, and ensure they don't pop into channels designated for specific purposes.

 ![screenshot](https://cloud.githubusercontent.com/assets/6954817/23183430/9c0a9966-f841-11e6-8bb3-9bc8f7bc342b.png)